1 day (7:00am- 4:30pm)

 lodging is not included in trip fee. climbers will be responsible for their own accommodations. click here for area lodging.

 all technical climbing equipment will be provided. click here for items you will be responsible for bringing.

 Mt.
-Washington Climbs
+Washington Ascent

-NORTH CONWAY, NH
+NORTH CONWAY, NEW HAMPSHIRE

 The tallest peak in New England is an even greater challenge in winter.
 Over half of the 8.2 mile round trip is above treeline where conditions can be famously harsh.
 Mt.
 Washington still holds the world record for the highest land wind speed at 231 mph and winter wind chill factor reaching a staggering -50 degrees!

 If facts like these get your competitive juices flowing, our experienced guides will provide all the technical gear you need (ice axe, crampons and boots) to take on Mt.
 Washington at its toughest.
 While no prior mountaineering experience is required, we do recommend taking our Winter Climbing 101 course so you can make your ascent with total confidence.

 Our personal gear and clothing list details everything you are required to bring with you.
 The morning of the ascent, you will need to arrive on time at 7am, be dressed appropriately, and be outfitted with the required gear in your pack when you meet your guide.
 Before starting out, your guide will briefly cover how to dress for extreme winter conditions, as well as how to pack and how to climb efficiently.
 Along the way we will also introduce methods for identifying hazards such as frostbite, hypothermia, avalanches, and whiteouts.
 Coming to the school by 3pm the night before your summit day is a good idea if you have questions so that more time can be spent on the mountain and not on the morning of your summit day (be sure to call ahead if you are planning on arriving the afternoon before)